Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 Project brief and notes: [project brief](https://github.com/Hudsonsue/GMIT-project-2018-programming-scripting/blob/master/project%20brief.pdf)

 # Project Scope #
-Wilst the project brief outlined clearly the project minimum requirements the Project Scope was not dictated.
+Whilst the project brief outlined clearly the project minimum requirements the Project Scope was not dictated.
 Following an initial period of exploration of the dataset I decided to scope in line with personal goals as outlined below.
 I therefore decided to use similar analysis to work tasks that I would normally perform in Excel/SQL such as group by statistics, plots and outputting of results to files.

 * General statistics on entire dataset.
 * Statistics at species level.
 * Produce some graphs and learn how to save these.
 * Learn how to save output of statistics to file.

-* As this is a new course and I have an interest in student retention I decided to also document within the 'readme' personal goals, challenges and lessons learned.These sections can be found towards the end of this readme.
+* As this is a new course and I have an interest in student retention I decided to also document within the 'readme' personal goals, challenges and lessons learned.
+These sections can be found towards the end of this readme.

 ### Exercise files within this repository ###
 *	Project brief.pdf – Project Instructions document by Dr Ian McLouglin
 *	Iris.csv - the Iris dataset used in irisdatset.py [data](https://archive.ics.uci.edu/ml/datasets/iris)
-*	Check_iriscsv.py – used as a check to ensure Irisdata set opened OK within repository
+*	Check_iriscsv.py – used as a check to ensure Iris dataset opened OK within repository
 *	Irisdataset.py – this contains the majority of the python code for this project.
 Some of the code involves outputs which are saved as:
     * Sepal.png -most recent saved output of sepal scatter plot within irisdataset.py
     * Petal.png -most recent saved output of petal scatter plot within irisdataset.py